We solve the most difficult Partner Visa cases in Australia, in record time.

 In 2020, Gold Migration was rated “Best Partner Visa Lawyers” in Australia by TTL.
 You can contact one of our top partner visa lawyers by clicking here.

-You can find more information here: Everything you need to know before booking your first consultation with a partner visa immigration agent.
+You can find more information about partner visa migration agents on this page: Everything you need to know before booking your first consultation with a partner visa immigration agent.

 Yes, you can apply for an offshore partner visa you are in a relationship with an Australian permanent resident or citizen.
 However, you must have met your partner in person before and demonstrate a genuine relationship.
 If that’s the case, you may be eligible to apply for a partner visa subclass 309 or even a prospective marriage visa (subclass 300).